Jane Fraser (executive)

-Jane Fraser (born 1967) is a British-American banking executive and the chief executive (CEO) of Citigroup, a position she has held since March 2021.
-Educated at Girton College, Cambridge, and Harvard Business School, she was a partner at McKinsey & Company for 10 years before joining Citigroup in 2004.
-In 2019, she was named president of Citigroup, and also CEO of Consumer Banking.
+Jane Fraser (born 13 July 1967) is a British-American banking executive who is the chief executive officer (CEO) and chair of Citigroup, positions she has held since March 2021 and October 2025, respectively.
+Educated at Girton College, Cambridge, and Harvard Business School, she worked at McKinsey & Company for 10 years, rising to partner prior to joining Citigroup in 2004.
+In 2019, she was named president of Citigroup and CEO of its consumer banking division.